Jesus Calms the Storm

 Story Overview:

 After an exhausting day of preaching to the multitudes, Jesus got in a boat and told the disciples to sail to the other side of the Sea of Galilee.
 Jesus went to sleep.
-A squall arose and high winds and raging waters put the boat in peril.
+A squall arose, and high winds and raging waters put the boat in peril.
 Jesus slept through it all!
-When the frightened disciples woke Jesus, he simply “rebuked the wind and raging waters” and everything became calm.
+When the frightened disciples woke Jesus, He simply ordered the storm to stop.
+Everything immediately became calm.

 Background Study: